chany93/introsde-2017-assignment-3-server/README.md

 ## 3. Execution

-clone the project and type ant start on the terminal (under the project directory
+clone the project and type ant start on the terminal (under the project directory)

 ## 4. Additional Notes
+The model for Person has been change. a map<String, Integer has been added to store the ratings for the activities.
+It has been done this way so that the activity has a rate given by a specific person.